leaningtech/labs/sites/browserpod/src/content/docs/12-guides/03-hosting.md

 - `Cross-Origin-Opener-Policy: same-origin`
 - `Cross-Origin-Embedder-Policy: require-corp`

-Without these headers, the browser will block `SharedArrayBuffer` and the pod will fail to boot.
+Without these headers, the browser will block `SharedArrayBuffer` and the Pod will fail to boot.

 ## Development: Vite server configuration